aces/Loris-MRI/docs/scripts_md/ImagingUpload.md

 This method executes the following actions:
  - Runs `dicomTar.pl` with `-clobber -database -profile prod` options
- - Extracts the TarchiveID of the tarchive created by `dicomTar.pl`
+ - Extracts the TarchiveID of the DICOM archive created by `dicomTar.pl`
- - Updates the mri\_upload table if `dicomTar.pl` ran successfully
+ - Updates the `mri_upload` table if `dicomTar.pl` ran successfully

 RETURNS: 1 on success, 0 on failure

 ### getTarchiveFileLocation()

-This method fetches the location of the archive from the tarchive table of the database.
+This method fetches the location of the archive from the `tarchive` table of the database.

 RETURNS: the archive location